 2. Strawberries

-Strawberries is one of the fruits rich in vitamin c and look beautiful.
-They are highly nutritious, and you can add to your salads or tasty desserts.
+Strawberries are one of the fruits rich in vitamin c and look beautiful.
+They are highly nutritious, and you can add them to your salads or tasty desserts.
 A great fruit to boost your health!
 Strawberries are

 Vitamin C Content: